Cofactor (biochemistry): Organic

 Organic cofactors are small organic molecules (typically a molecular mass less than 1000 Da) that can be either loosely or tightly bound to the enzyme and directly participate in the reaction.
 In the latter case, when it is difficult to remove without denaturing the enzyme, it can be called a prosthetic group.
-It is important to emphasize that there is no sharp division between loosely and tightly bound cofactors.
-Indeed, many such as NAD+ can be tightly bound in some enzymes, while it is loosely bound in others.
+There is no sharp division between loosely and tightly bound cofactors.
+Many such as NAD+ can be tightly bound in some enzymes, while it is loosely bound in others.
 Another example is thiamine pyrophosphate (TPP), which is tightly bound in transketolase or pyruvate decarboxylase, while it is less tightly bound in pyruvate dehydrogenase.
 Other coenzymes, flavin adenine dinucleotide (FAD), biotin, and lipoamide, for instance, are tightly bound.
 Tightly bound cofactors are, in general, regenerated during the same reaction cycle, while loosely bound cofactors can be regenerated in a subsequent reaction catalyzed by a different enzyme.
 In the latter case, the cofactor can also be considered a substrate or cosubstrate.

 Vitamins can serve as precursors to many organic cofactors (e.g., vitamins B1, B2, B6, B12, niacin, folic acid) or as coenzymes themselves (e.g., vitamin C).
 However, vitamins do have other functions in the body.
 Many organic cofactors also contain a nucleotide, such as the electron carriers NAD and FAD, and coenzyme A, which carries acyl groups.
 Most of these cofactors are found in a huge variety of species, and some are universal to all forms of life.
 An exception to this wide distribution is a group of unique cofactors that evolved in methanogens, which are restricted to this group of archaea.

+Although enzyme catalyzed industrial processes are highly efficient, some of the enzymes are dependent on nicotinamide cofactors (NADH/NAD+, NADP/NAPH).
+Due to the high price of such cofactors, these processes would not be economically competitive.
+Recently, some synthetic organic compounds were identified as economically promising biomimetic counterparts of natural cofactors.